ManifoldScholar/manifold-docs/_docs/projects/collections.md

 More than one subject can be included in the collection criteria, and they can be paired further with the Featured Projects field, and project Tags, also described in this section.

-To remove a subject from the criteria, simply click the `x` beside it's name below the `Add a Subject` button.
+To remove a subject from the criteria, simply click the `x` beside its name below the `Add a Subject` button.

 #### Tags